makerSquirrel/Gamebuino-META-Snake-5110/README.md

 # Gamebuino-META-Snake-5110
 A Gamebuino META version (https://gamebuino.com/)  of the Snake 5110 game originally programmed for the Gamebuino Classic.
-The Gamebuino META version is still in development, but in an early stage.
 If interested in a fully working Gamebuino Classic version (fully compatible with MAKERbuino, https://www.makerbuino.com/), check out: https://github.com/makerSquirrel/Gamebuino-Classic-Snake-5110 .

 A Snake clone (made by Lady Awesome and MakerSquirrel, with modified highscore code found in a R0d0t game ;) ).
 This version orients itself on Snake 1, which was running on the original Nokia 5110 (hence the name ;) )